 PEEK - Polyether Ether Ketone

 This expensive high-end polymer thermoplastic offers high-temperature resistance and is a high-performance resin.
-It is widely used for medical parts, aerospace fixtures, and is popular with the automotive industry.
+It is widely used for medical parts aerospace fixtures and is popular with the automotive industry.
 PEEK is a flame retardant with excellent strength, chemical resistance and dimensional stability.
 It has the highest heat resistance of any polymer at 260 degrees C and has a melting point of 341 degrees Celsius.
-It is shock-resistant, resistant to bending and chemicals and has proven difficult to discolour or break.
+It is shock-resistant, resistant to bending and chemicals and has proven challenging to discolour or break.
 It is also radiation resistant and complies with various industry standards, including food, medical and the aerospace industry.

 For more information about injection moulding, head to Get It Made’s technical toolbox.
 Enquire about our injection moulding services or request a quote, and one of our team will get back to you as soon as possible.